 In addition to being the first constructed Space Shuttle, Enterprise was also the first shuttle to go on display to the public since it was not used for the Shuttle program itself.
-From the mid-1980s through the early 2000s, you could see the Enterprise at the Steven F. Udvar-Hazy Center.
+From the mid-1980s through the early 2000s, you could see the Enterprise space shuttle at the Steven F. Udvar-Hazy Center.
 This is part of the Smithsonian National Air and Space Museum.
-However, in 2012, the Enterprise was moved.
+However, the Enterprise moved locations in 2012.

 Today, the Space Shuttle Enterprise is on permanent exhibition at the Intrepid Sea, Air and Space Museum in New York City, New York.

 Housed in a special structure atop the flight deck of the U.S.S.
 Intrepid – which is now the Intrepid Sea, Air, & Space Museum – Enterprise has found her final public resting place.
 The Intrepid is permanently moored off the west coast of Manhattan island, and easily accessed for anyone visiting New York City.
 The museum houses a variety of other aircraft and plenty of history of seafaring in the United States.
 It’s ideal for visitors who are interested in that aspect of aerospace too.

 Visiting the Intrepid Sea, Air, & Space Museum to See the Shuttle Endeavour

 It’s easy to find the Intrepid Sea, Air, & Space Museum in New York City.
 However, it helps to know some basic information if you’re planning a trip to see the Enterprise space shuttle there.

 Remember: the Intrepid Sea, Air & Space Museum will be closed from early January to late March 2021!
 Check here for updates.